RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 + **Definition of a "week"**: For this class, a "week" runs from 12:01am Eastern time on Monday through 11:59pm Eastern time on the following Sunday.
 + **Professor contact:** Email at talbertr@gvsu.edu, or direct-message me on Campuswire.
 If you have a question that the entire class might answer, please post it to the Class Feed on Campuswire instead of in a private message.
 + **Professor availability:** I check messages regularly between 7:00am and 5:00pm on weekdays, and once on Saturdays.
 If you contact me during those hours and your message needs a reply, you can expect to receive one within a few hours, often sooner. *Outside of those hours, particularly on weekends, I am typically offline and not checking messages.* Please plan accordingly as you schedule your work.
-+ **Drop-in hours**: These will be held on Campuswire via the "Live Sesssion" feature. ).
++ **Drop-in hours**: These will be held on Campuswire via the "Live Sesssion" feature.
 You do *not* need an appointment for drop-in hours.
+Specific time for drop-in hours will be determined in week 1.
 + **Textbook**: *Active Calculus* by Matt Boelkins (August 2020 version).
 This is available *free* online here: https://activecalculus.org/single/frontmatter.html  You can also download a PDF copy here: https://scholarworks.gvsu.edu/books/18/  You do not need a print copy, but if you want one, you can order it here: http://amzn.to/38HQdIo (Note this is the 2018 version.)
 + **Course materials**: All course files, the class calendar, class forms, and most graded assignments are housed on Blackboard (http://mybb.gvsu.edu).
-+ **Course announcements and communication**: Course announcements, discussion, and other communication will be housed on **Campuswire** (link).
++ **Course announcements and communication**: Course announcements, discussion, and other communication will be housed on **Campuswire** (https://campuswire.com/c/G578D9BCC/).
 You will also be able to opt in to a service called **Remind** which allows me to push reminders to you via text message.

 ## What will class meetings be like?